printloop/damn-vulnerable-defi/README.md

 DO NOT USE IN PRODUCTION.

 ## Explanations
+The attack setup can be found in the respective test files and all the challenges that required custom smart contracts can be found in contracts/attack-contracts.

 ### Unstoppable
 The objective is to stop the lender from issuing flash loans.